-Pet abandonment, pet overpopulation and animal shelter/rescue overcrowding are all significant problems in the US and also other countries.
+Pet abandonment, pet overpopulation and animal shelter/rescue overcrowding are all significant problems in the US and also other countries across the world.

-In this guide, we look at potential solutions to these problems.
+In this guide, we look at a number of potential solutions to better address these problems.

 Summary – How To Decrease The Rate Of Pet Abandonment, & Overcrowding In Animals Shelters & Rescues